Can fashion ever be sustainable? - NIKIN EU

 • Wear the clothes you buy longer and more often

-• Also incorporate second-hand fashion into your own wardrobe
+• Incorporate second-hand fashion into your own wardrobe

-Buying less and more quality-consciously leads to a change in the way one deals with one's own clothes and to thinking about the mechanisms of consumer society that make "fast fashion" an addictive factor.
-Freeing oneself from impulsive purchases, whether as a "reward" or as status symbols, is good for the soul and also for the wallet - and not least for the environment.
+Shopping less and more quality-consciously leads to a change in the way we deal with our own clothes and to reflection on the mechanisms of consumer society that make "fast fashion" an addictive factor.
+Freeing yourself from impulsive purchases, whether as a "reward" or as status symbols, is good for your soul and your wallet - and not least for the environment.

 Wash less, throw away less

-Changing the way you use the washing machine also lowers thecarbon footprint of your own wardrobe, reduces water consumption and microplastic emissions.
-Often it is enough to air worn clothes thoroughly, for example on a hanger in the balcony, to be able to wear them again or even twice.
-If you have the possibility to hang the laundry out to dry and thus do without the tumble dryer, you are already doing a good thing.
+Changing the way you use your washing machine also lowers thecarbon footprint of your own wardrobe, reduces water consumption and microplastic emissions.
+It is often enough to air worn clothes thoroughly, for example on a hanger in the balcony, to be able to wear them again or even twice.
+If you have the opportunity to hang your laundry out to dry and thus avoid using the tumble dryer, you are already doing something good.

-And when it comes to throwing away clothes, many things can also be given a second life - on the one hand by mending and wearing them for longer, and on the other hand also by passing them on either to recycling or to institutions that collect second-hand clothes for charitable purposes.
+And when it comes to discarding items of clothing, many things can also be given a second life - on the one hand by mending them and wearing them for longer, and on the other hand by passing them on either for recycling or to institutions that collect second-hand clothing for charitable purposes.

-The necessary changes in favour of the planet and nature must of course be implemented by the big names in the fashion industry.
-But consumers certainly have the opportunity to set these changes in motion - with their own behaviour.
+The necessary changes in favor of the planet and nature must of course be implemented by the big names in the fashion industry.
+But consumers certainly have the opportunity to initiate these changes - with their own behavior.

-Since the beginning, NIKIN has pursued the goal of fair and sustainable fashion as an affordable alternative to fast fashion.
-By now, most of our products are from guaranteed fair and sustainable production in Europe.
-Wherever possible, we work with more sustainable alternatives and never let up in our search for adequate producers, although this search is always very time-consuming.
+NIKIN has pursued the goal of fair and sustainable fashion as an affordable alternative to fast fashion from the very beginning.
+Most of our products now come from guaranteed fair and sustainable production in Europe.
+Wherever possible, we work with more sustainable alternatives and never let up in our search for suitable producers, although this search is always very time-consuming.
 We have been able to convince many of our producers to introduce more sustainable production and materials.
-Our textile products are largely made from "sustainable organic cotton" and other sustainable materials such as recycled PET material or recycled cotton fibres.
+Our textile products are largely made from "sustainable organic cotton" and other sustainable materials such as recycled PET material or recycled cotton fibers.

-Hand on heart, of course we are not perfect yet.
-But we want to create awareness and show that things can be done differently.
+Hand on heart, of course we are not perfect either.
+But we want to raise awareness and show that there is another way.
 We want to serve as a role model and encourage people to shop more consciously.
 Quality always comes before quantity.

 Back to the blog